-- a An agreement in which a governmental entity (buyer-lender) transfers cash to a broker dealer or financial institution (se fer-borrower); the broker-dealer or financial institution transfers securities to the entity and promises to repay the cash plus interest in exchange for the same securities. - b.
-A generic term for an agreement in which a governmental entity (buyer lender) transfers cash to a broker dealer or financial institution (seller-borrower), the broker dealer or financial institution transfers securities to the entity and promises to repay the cash plus interest in exchange for the same securities (as in definition (a) above) or for different securities.
+- a.
+An agreement in which a governmental entity (buyer-lender) transfers cash to a broker-dealer or financial institution (seller-borrower); the broker-dealer or financial institution transfers securities to the entity and promises to repay the cash plus interest in exchange for the same securities. - b.
+A generic term for an agreement in which a governmental entity (buyer-lender) transfers cash to a broker-dealer or financial institution (seller-borrower); the broker-dealer or financial institution transfers securities to the entity and promises to repay the cash plus interest in exchange for the same securities (as in definition (a) above) or for different securities.

 Shares of an investment company - For purposes of School Code Permissible Investments, shares of an investment company registered under the Investment Company Act of 1940 (54 Stat.
 789, 15 U.S.C.
 Sec.
-80a-1 et seq.), and whose shares are registered under the Securities Act of 1933 (48 Stat.
-74, 15 U.S.C.
-Sec.
-77a et seq.) and which satisfies the further conditions set forth in Section 440.1 of the School Code, subsection (b), clause (v).[1][9][10]
+80a-1 et seq.), and which satisfies the further conditions set forth in Section 440.1 of the School Code, subsection (b), clause (v).[1][9][10]

-Weighted average maturity - A weighted average maturity measure expresses investment time horizons-the time when investments become due and payable-in years or months, weighted to reflect the dollar size of individual investments within an investment type
+Weighted average maturity = A weighted average maturity measure expresses investment time horizons-the time when investments become due and payable-in years or months, weighted to reflect the dollar size of individual investments within an investment type.

-The Board shall designate an Investment Officer, who shall implement the school district's investment program in accordance with this policy, related procedures, applicable laws and the annual investment plan approved by the Board [1].
+The Board shall designate an Investment Officer, who shall implement the school district's investment program in accordance with this policy, related procedures, applicable laws and the annual investment plan approved by the Board.[1]

-The Investment Officer shall prepare, for approval of the Board, an annual investment plan for all general and segregated/designated funds of the district (i.e., general, capital reserve, bond, etc.), including bond proceeds, taking into account the anticipated iquidity needs of each fund.
+The Investment Officer shall prepare, for approval of the Board, an annual investment plan for all general and segregated/designated funds of the district (i.e., general, capital reserve, bond, etc.), including bond proceeds, taking into account the anticipated liquidity needs of each fund.